hal/docs/release-coordination/distribution.md

 - We can have different console versions with different feature sets (nightly, beta, stable)
 - Using one console you can connect to different server instances running different setups (development, staging, production)

 In order to make this work, restrictions that come with the [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) (SOP) need to be resolved.
 Such restrictions arise when the console is served from origin A, but talks to the management interface on origin B. Starting with WildFly 9, the http interface supports the configuration of so-called allowed origins.
-That is a list of URLs which are allowed to access to the http interface (see http://en.wikipedia.org/wiki/Cross-origin_resource_sharing for more details).
+That is a list of URLs which are allowed to access the http interface (see http://en.wikipedia.org/wiki/Cross-origin_resource_sharing for more details).

 ### BYO (Build Your Own)